Ottawa Accommodations

 The word “Ottawa” derives from the Ottawa River, whose name itself comes from the Algonquin adawe, meaning “to trade”.
 Around 6,500 years ago, indigenous peoples settled in the Ottawa region after the Champlain Sea receded.
 As evidenced by archaeological findings (arrowheads, tools, pottery), the Algonquin likely engaged in hunting, fishing, foraging and trading.
 Thus, the area served as an important trade / travel center for thousands of years.
 During the 15th century, Europeans began settling and colonizing North America.
 Huron interpreter and guide Étienne Brûlé became the first known European to pass through the Ottawa-area on his way to the Great Lakes circa 1610.
 French explorer Samuel de Champlain, three years after Brûlé, passed through the area and wrote of its waterfalls and his encounters with the Algonquins.
 New England farmer, lumberman and entrepreneur Philemon Wright founded the area’s first non-Indigenous settlement, a lumber town (present-day Hull), on the river’s north side March 7, 1800.
 Wright’s Town became an agricultural town comprised of 6 families and 25 laborers.
 Pioneering the Ottawa Valley timber trade, which fueled the local economy, Wright transported timber via river from the Ottawa Valley to Quebec City.
 The British arrived in 1826 to construct the Rideau Canal and establish a community on the river’s south side.
 “Bytown” was named after British Lieutenant-Colonel John By, who oversaw the Rideau Canal’s construction.
 The Rideau Canal would help provide a secure route between Montreal and Kingston Ontario for supply ships, which were exposed to enemy fire near the border of New York during the War of 1812.
 Modern Parliament Hill was originally occupied by military barracks.
 Lieutenant-Colonel By also laid out a street grid and created the neighborhoods of Upper & Lower Towns.
 Upper Town was comprised of English-speaking Protestants, while Lower Town housed French / Irish Catholics.
 In 1827, ByWard Market was established.
 The Rideau Canal was completed in 1832, a year in which the area’s population had eclipsed 1,000.
 Arising from tensions amongst lumber operators, Shiners’ War (1835-1845) between Irish-Catholic immigrants and French Canadians led to Irish arrests.
 “King of the Shiners” Peter Aylen departed for Lower Canada near the conflict’s end, and the Shiners fizzled out.
 Evidenced by the 1849 Stony Monday Riot, Tories objected Bytown’s consideration as the Province of Canada’s capital.
 Nevertheless, Bytown was renamed and incorporated as Ottawa in 1855, and two years later became capital.
 Ottawa was chosen as capital due to its isolated location at the border between Canada West and Canada East.
 During the 1850s, lumber barons built some of the world’s largest sawmills in Ottawa.
 Parliament Hill, originally a limestone outcrop in primeval forest, was constructed between 1859 and 1876.
 Rail lines were built in 1854 and by 1885, Ottawa had become Canada’s only city with downtown street-lights powered entirely by electricity.
 The original Ottawa Senators ice hockey team, one of Canada’s first organized hockey clubs, existed from 1883 to 1954.
 Chaudière Falls hydroelectric generators started being utilized by local industrialists through “water leases” in 1889.
 In 1870, a horsecar transportation system began operating, but was replaced in the 1890s by an electric streetcar system, which ran until 1959.
 The 1900 Hull–Ottawa fire devastated much of Hull and Ottawa.
 Château Laurier hotel and Union Station opened alongside the Grand Trunk Railway on June 1, 1912.
 The city’s original Centre Block, destroyed by fire on February 3, 1916, was subsequently rebuilt in 1922, centered around Peace Tower.
 A former commercial district, Confederation Square was coronated by King George VI in 1939.
 The 1960 Greber Plan was implemented to make the National Capital Region more aesthetically pleasing, fit for a political scene.
 The 1960s-80s saw a large uptick in construction.
 Grant and Pam Hooker, founders of the legendary Beaver Tails pastry enterprise, opened their first store in Ottawa circa 1980.
 High tech was ushered into the city during the 1990s-2000s.

 Canada’s capital, Ottawa today is home to over 1 million “Ottawans”.
 Ottawa is Canada’s fourth largest city, and naturally the country’s governmental center.
 Building height restrictions have kept Ottawa’s skyline minimal, though its tallest building is Claridge Icon at 469 feet.
 The oldest part of the city, known as Lower Town, is located between the Rideau Canal and rivers.
 Earthquakes, though rare, are possible due to the city’s location within the Western Quebec Seismic Zone.
 Home to a humid continental climate, Ottawa experiences four distinct seasons.
 Humidity is common during peak summertime, while snow and ice are typically abundant throughout winter.
-Also found in winter is Ottawa’s Christmas Market, which is located at Lansdowne Park in the central Glebe neighborhood.
 Additional points of interest include Downtown Ottawa, Rogers Centre, Centre Block on Parliament Hill, National War Memorial, Rideau Canal Skateway, Peace Tower (bell / clock tower), Library of Parliament, National Arts Centre, Gatineau Park, Discovery Trail (hiking trail), Lusk Cave (hiking area), Lac Philippe – Parc de la Gatineau (beach), Mont Cascades (waterpark), Eco-Odyssee (tourist attraction), Cafe Le Hibou (restaurant) and Caverne Laflèche par Arbraska (amusement park).
 Local foods include poutine (French fries, cheese curds, gravy), smoked meats, bacon, lobster rolls, bagels, bannock (flat-bread), butter tarts, French toast and Beaver Tails.
 Popular drinks are whiskey, lager beer, wine, various cocktails and hot chocolate.
 With some background information on the area, we’re ready for Ottawa accommodations that will help make for a fun trip.

 Fairfield Inn & Suites by Marriott Ottawa Airport